SpamExperts/pyzor/docs/client.rst

  * 1 if the report count is 0 **or** the whitelist count is > 0
  * 0 if the report count is > 0 **and** the whitelist count is 0

 Note that you can configure this behaviour by changing the report/whitelist thresholds from the configuration file or the command-line options.
+See :ref:`client-configuration`.

 Info
 ^^^^^^